 Simply because it will automatically drop the sales of MacBook and desktop apple computers.
 Apple tries to diversify its revenue resources by creating the maximum number of products and keeping each product competitive with others for a specific task.

 For Example, if you want to take notes you have to buy an iPad pro for $1100 because it has a touch screen.

 But if you want to program or do serious stuff you have to buy a MacBook for $2400.

 so you will need to spend $3500 as a total.
 If Apple makes one general product that covers all the positive things of iPad and MacBook and asks you to buy you won’t accept it, it will seem too expensive.

-This is a pure marketing strategy and intelligent way to raise the dividends of a company, for this reason, we find students using iPad and MacBooks at the same time and can’t give up any one of them.
+This is a pure marketing strategy and an intelligent way to raise the dividends of a company, for this reason, we find students using iPad and MacBooks at the same time and can’t give up any one of them.

-iPad dosen’t have ports
+11 – iPad doesn’t have ports

 as a computer science student, you have to understand the iPad doesn’t have ports.
 In other words, you don’t have: